The ‘R138 Pass-By Noise’ test is a plug in for the VBOX Test Suite software.

 Once more than one result has been selected, the average, maximum and minimum values will be displayed, and once more than two results have been selected, the standard deviation of the selected runs will be also be displayed.

-By ticking the box next to the average, the software will add a moving average best fit curve to all of the selected runs.
+Selecting the tick box next to the ‘Avg’ line will add a moving average ‘best fit’ curve to all of the selected runs.

 Along with the usual dashboard functionality, the ‘R138 Pass-By Noise’ test has some extra options that can be displayed to the user.